Open a bank account

 If you want to keep your account in your current bank, we recommend you contact those that will manage your salary payments in good time and provide the information they need – to make sure that you receive your salary to your own account in your home country.
 Depending on your bank, there may be costs involved in this procedure, and Uppsala University will not cover those expenses.
 Please note that foreign checks usually take a long time to process, and you will have to pay processing fees.
 Once in Sweden, you will be able to use your international credit or debit card in any store, bank or cash machine/ATM.

 If you do not have a bank account in Sweden but need to pay a bill, you can for example take your bill to a Forex bank.
 You pay a fee for them to handle the payment.

-If you need to change cash into other currencies, Forex Kungsgatan 59 in Uppsala is a good choice.
+If you need to buy other currencies you can do so at Forex on Kungsgatan 59 in Uppsala.